Pages

 I brainstormed how I could reach out to him without looking thirsty and I concluded sending him a message similar to this one:

 You have been chosen to be a friend of Holly Clay!
-Follow the link below to a Google questionnaire to further consider your qualification for this position.
+Follow the link below to a Google questionnaire to be further considered for this position.

 Once he got to the questionnaire, he'd have to answer the following questions: